mik3y/django-spicy-id/README.md

 #### `.validate_string(strval)`

-Checks whether `strval` is a legal value for the field, throwing `django_spicy_id.errors.MalformedSpicyIdError` if not.
+Checks whether `strval` is a legal value for the field, throwing `django_spicy_id.MalformedSpicyIdError` if not.

 #### `.re`